anyaevostinar/anyaevostinar.github.io/classes/111-f22/hw7.md

 * Program passes all the tests in Gradescope
 * Both files have accurate headers
 * `recMaxFinder` is recursive and meets requirements
+* von Koch snowflakes of levels 1, 2, 3, and 4 created when `fractals.py` is run
 * von Koch snowflakes meet requirements
 * Contain descriptive docstrings for each function